by Neil Bauman, Ph.D.

 If you choose not to risk it, you might want to investigate other drugs that are not known to be ototoxic, or look at other options such as herbal remedies.

-For more information on ototoxic drugs in general read our various articles on ototoxic drugs.
+For more information on ototoxic drugs in general seach this website for the many articles on various ototoxic drugs.

 For complete information and individual listings on the known ototoxic drugs and chemicals, see our book, “Ototoxic Drugs Exposed.”